The Essential Contribution of Hospice Chaplains to Palliative Care

 Daily Impact of Hospice Chaplains

-The day-to-day impact of hospice chaplains can be seen in the comfort they bring to those they serve.
-Their presence can transform the hospice experience, turning it from one of fear and sadness into a journey marked by moments of peace and spiritual fulfillment.
-The stories of chaplains sitting by the bedside of a dying patient, holding a hand, singing a hymn, or facilitating a family’s goodbye illustrate their profound influence on the quality of end-of-life care.
+Daily, pragmatic influence will be captured in the comfort of those they serve.
+Often, their presence can change the hospice experience from a feared and sad one to a journey speckled by moments of peace and spiritual fulfillment.
+Stories of chaplains sitting at the bedside of a dying patient, holding a hand, singing a hymn, or facilitating a family’s good-bye attest to how profoundly they affect the quality of end-of-life care.

 Future Directions